TiBookEnthusiasts/tibookenthusiasts.github.io/index.md

 layout: default
 ---

-# Focus on having fun with your Apple PowerBook G4 Titanium
+# Focus on having fun with your Apple PowerBook G4 Titanium (TiBook)
 {: .fs-9 }

 {{ site.title }} gives you everything you need to make it happen.